-In British period drama Victoria now airing on BBC First, Rufus Sewell plays Prime Minister Lord Melbourne as a handsome brooding confidante to Jenna Coleman’s young queen, whose troubled past doesn’t stop him from forming a close (and almost romantic) bond with the new monarch that many disapprove of.
+In British period drama Victoria, Rufus Sewell plays Prime Minister Lord Melbourne as a handsome brooding confidante to Jenna Coleman’s young queen, whose troubled past doesn’t stop him from forming a close (and almost romantic) bond with the new monarch that many disapprove of.

 But what was the real Melbourne like?
 How close was he really to Victoria?
 And what secret scandals dogged him throughout his career?

 Born in 1779, William Lamb (later 2nd Viscount Melbourne) was educated at Eton and Trinity College, Cambridge, later falling in with some Romantic poets (including Lord Byron and Percy Shelley) and serving in the Napoleonic wars.

 In 1806 he was elected an MP for the Whig party (moving between various constituencies throughout his career), and later rising to become Prime Minister in 1834.
 After being temporarily dismissed by King William IV (who preferred the rival Tory party), he led further governments from 1835-1841.